Horizontal-org/Tella-website/docs/user-stories.md

 ## Election monitoring - Belarus

+:::note
-    _In the 2020 presidential elections in Belarus, civil society organizations  deployed Tella to monitor the elections and document evidence of violations of electoral laws and procedures, as well as human rights abuses.
+In the 2020 presidential elections in Belarus, civil society organizations  deployed Tella to monitor the elections and document evidence of violations of electoral laws and procedures, as well as human rights abuses.
 Horizontal developed a custom version of Tella with a simplified user interface and default connection to the servers of the monitoring organizations.
 The app was translated to Belarusian and Russian.
-Over 250 users submitted a total of 1091 reports, despite the severe internet disruptions and the complete shutdown of mobile internet before, during, and after the election._
+Over 250 users submitted a total of 1091 reports, despite the severe internet disruptions and the complete shutdown of mobile internet before, during, and after the election.

 👥_ 250 users_

 📲_ +1000 reports (photos, videos and form data)_

-    🗄️_ _Connection: ODK (Kobotoolbox)
+🗄️_ Connection: ODK (Kobotoolbox)_
+:::note

 In Belarus, the autocratic regime of Alexander Lukashenko has long stifled fundamental rights and repressed the political opposition.
 Elections are neither free nor fair.
 For the first time in decades, however, the presidential elections of 2020 offered a potential avenue for change, with credible opposition candidates and a civil society reenergized by government incompetence in the face of the Covid-19 pandemic.